UnitedHealthcare Dental Insurance for Seniors

 Once you’re eligible for coverage, UnitedHealthcare will pay in-network dentists directly, so there’s no need for policyholders to submit claims for services themselves.

-For a sample of what you might expect from UnitedHealthcare individual dental plans, here are three of the six available plans we found for a 65-year-old man, and smoker, in Pinellas County, Florida.
-Note that Dental Gen plans are not available in this area, and UnitedHealthcare Dental points out in its brochures that limitations and exclusions of benefits, as well as costs, can be state-specific.
+For a sample of what you might expect from UnitedHealthcare individual dental plans, we listed below three plans available to a 65-year-old male smoker who resides in Pinellas County, Florida.
+United Healthcare also includes dental coverage in three additional Part C plans under the AARP umbrella in that geographic region.
+It’s important to note that UnitedHealthcare Dental points out in its brochures that limitations and exclusions of benefits, as well as costs, can be state-specific.4

 >> Learn More: Everything You Need to Know About Insurance for Seniors